BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

   </table>
 </div>

-Whenever you derive a key, you will be given a visual cue to remind you how much security is required by the key: export options for private keys appear in orange, while export options for public keys appear in green.
+Whenever you derive a key, you will be given a visual cue to remind you how much security is required by the key: export options for private keys appear in yellow, while export options for public keys appear in green.

 ### Sharding a Seed